 Poking Around Les Puces de Paris.
 Marché aux Puces de Saint-Ouen – Marché Vernaison.
 Copyright © 2022 Terence Carter / Grantourismo.
 All Rights Reserved.

-Poking Around Les Puces de Paris
+Poking Around Les Puces de Paris – Our Guide to the Biggest Paris Flea Market

-This post may contain paid links.
-If you make a purchase through links on our site, we may earn a commission.
+This post may contain affiliate links.
+If you make a purchase through links, we may earn a commission.

-Sprawling over some seven hectares, it’s the largest of Paris’ markets, and apparently the largest market in Europe.
-It’s also the city’s oldest, officially starting in 1885 when the authorities decided to clean up the area and give order to the chaos that had previously reigned there.
+Sprawling over some seven hectares, Les Puces de Saint-Ouen is the largest of the many flea markets in Paris, and it’s not far from our home away from home in Paris here in Montmartre.
+It’s also the largest market in Europe and the oldest market in Paris, officially starting in 1885 when the authorities decided to clean up the area to give order to the chaos that had reigned there.

-Les Puces does in fact consist of many markets, including Marché Antica and Marché Cambo (antiques, paintings, mirrors, porcelain); Marché Biron (everything from gilded Louis XV pieces to rustic wooden country furniture); Marché Dauphine (all sorts of stuff, from second-hand clothes to carpets); Marché Serpette (furniture, mirrors, paintings, second-hand clothes, kitchen gear, etc); Marché Paul Bert (the place for retro finds from the 1950s and 60s); and Marché Jules Vallée (plenty of junk bric-a-brac, with more of a thrift-store vibe than the other markets).
+There’s also Marché Serpette (furniture, mirrors, paintings, second-hand clothes, kitchen gear, etc); Marché Paul Bert (the place for retro finds from the 1950s and 60s); and Marché Jules Vallée (plenty of junk bric-a-brac, with more of a thrift-store vibe than the other markets).

 Our favourite market is Marché Vernaison, which is actually the first market you’ll come to when you arrive at the corner of the Rue des Rosiers, the main thoroughfare.
 We like Marché Vernaison for its laidback atmosphere as much as for its eclectic offering of antique and bric-a-brac shops.
-Here the owners break out the wine and picnic baskets and lunch together in their shops or on tables set up in the laneways.
-A few were so well set-up we actually thought it was an atmospheric café when we first spotted them and were terribly disappointed it wasn’t.

 As you wander the quiet, winding lanes you’ll come across a wide array of shops, specialising in everything from antique maps, old airline posters and retro magazines (#9) to fantastic printer’s lead type (#103), which can be used to create funky signage or arty cryptic messages for your walls.

-A visit to our favourite shop (#92), however, is as much about enjoying the aesthetics of collecting as it is browsing the collections of kitsch that fill the wooden boxes in this dimly-lit store: everything from miniature plastic pink baby dolls to tiny religious trinkets that are perfect for charm bracelets!
-On the walls above the boxes the owner has charmingly displayed his finds in symmetrical patterns that make you want to purchase dozens of these delightful little bits and pieces and replicate the artful display back home.
-Ah, but if only we had a home…
+A visit to our favourite shop (#92), however, is as much about enjoying the aesthetics of collecting as it is for browsing the collections of kitsch that fill the wooden boxes in this dimly-lit store: everything from miniature plastic pink baby dolls to tiny religious trinkets that are perfect for charm bracelets.

-Tips for visiting les Puces de Paris
+Tips for Visiting Les Puces de Saint-Ouen Paris

 SHARE ON SOCIAL MEDIA